-- (11) No person shall commit any insanitary practice or act in a shop sink or wash basin, such as brushing teeth, expectorating, or gargling. - §5 COVID-19 infection mitigation and social distancing; preopening and ongoing safety protocol. - (a) Preopening safety protocols. - (1) Thoroughly clean and disinfect all fixtures, furnishings, equipment, doorways, work stations, and restrooms.
+(11) No person shall commit any insanitary practice or act in a shop sink or wash basin, such as brushing teeth, expectorating, or gargling.

+§5 COVID-19 infection mitigation and social

+distancing; preopening and ongoing safety protocol.

+- (a) Preopening safety protocols. - (1) Thoroughly clean and disinfect all fixtures, furnishings, equipment, doorways, work stations, and restrooms.
 Check and replace various filters such as heating, ventilation, air conditioning, and hair dryers.
 Disinfectants shall be EPA-registered and labeled as bactericidal, virucidal and fungicidal. - (2) Evaluate the layout and arrange seats at least six feet apart.
 Consider adding spacing between booths, shampoo sinks, divider shields, sneeze shields, and/or alternative work schedules to accomplish this.
-Consider using the front and rear doorways to establish one- way traffic through the shop.
-Remove items such as candy dishes, self-serve coffee, product samples, magazines, and paper reading products from the common area. - (3) Have hand sanitizer available for all employees and clients. - (4) Take inventory of personal protective equipment (PPE), cleaning products, and EPA-registered disinfecting products, and order supplies, if necessary. - (5) Establish new policies requiring employees to wear a face covering as described and recommended by the CDC at all times when in the shop, except while eating or drinking in a break room.
+Consider using the front and rear doorways to establish one- way traffic through the shop.Remove items such as candy dishes, self-serve coffee, product samples, magazines, and paper reading products from the common area. - (3) Have hand sanitizer available for all employees and clients. - (4) Take inventory of personal protective equipment (PPE), cleaning products, and EPA-registered disinfecting products, and order supplies, if necessary. - (5) Establish new policies requiring employees to wear a face covering as described and recommended by the CDC at all times when in the shop, except while eating or drinking in a break room.
 Salons may consider providing face coverings to clients.
+Clients should wear a face covering as described and recommended by the CDC to the extent possible while receiving services.